 The purpose is to develop computational methods to enable microscopic image-based statistical characterization, stochastic reconstruction, numerical modeling, and uncertainty quantification of the heterogeneous microstructural materials.
 In addition, we are also interested in physics-informed statistical learning methods to discover the processing-microstructure-property relation for computational material design.

-Computational modeling of microstructural materials in energy storage systems
+Computational modeling of microstructural materials in batteries

 Deep learning-driven design of metamaterial systems considering manufacturing uncertainties

 – Deep learning-based discovery and design of cellular metamaterials to achieve superior performances (e.g. elastic wave trapping, impact energy absorption);